hexchat/documentation/addons.rst

 Update Checker
 --------------

 Automatically checks for updates available.
-Can be manually checked via *Help -> Check for Updates* or by the command:
+Can be manually checked via :menuselection:`Help --> Check for Updates` or by the command:

 :command:`/updcheck`